-The Center verified that the Complaint together with the amendment to the Complaint satisfied the formal requirements of the Uniform Domain Name Dispute Resolution Policy (the "Policy" or "UDRP"), the Rules for

-Uniform Domain Name Dispute Resolution Policy (the "Rules"), and the WIPO Supplemental Rules for Uniform Domain Name Dispute Resolution Policy (the "Supplemental Rules").
+The Center verified that the Complaint together with the amended Complaint satisfied the formal requirements of the Uniform Domain Name Dispute Resolution Policy (the "Policy" or "UDRP"), the Rules for Uniform Domain Name Dispute Resolution Policy (the "Rules"), and the WIPO Supplemental Rules for Uniform Domain Name Dispute Resolution Policy (the "Supplemental Rules").

-In accordance with the Rules, paragraphs 2 and 4, the Center formally notified Respondent in English and Chinese of the Complaint, and the proceedings commenced on December 28, 2022.
-In accordance with the Rules, paragraph 5, the due date for Response was January 17, 2023.
+In accordance with the Rules, paragraphs 2 and 4, the Center formally notified Respondent of the Complaint, and the proceedings commenced on October 31, 2023.
+In accordance with the Rules, paragraph 5, the due date for Response was November 20, 2023.
 Respondent did not submit any response.
-Accordingly, the Center notified Respondent's default on January 18, 2023.
+Accordingly, the Center notified Respondent's default on November 27, 2023.

-The Center appointed Kimberley Chen Nobles as the sole panelist in this matter on January 27, 2023.
+The Center appointed Kimberley Chen Nobles as the sole panelist in this matter on December 13, 2023.
 The Panel finds that it was properly constituted.
 The Panel has submitted the Statement of Acceptance and Declaration of Impartiality and Independence, as required by the Center to ensure compliance with the Rules, paragraph 7.